Alzheimer’s and Fear of Being Alone: 5 Ways for Caregivers to Cope

 3. Distract and redirect

-For example, you could point out a pretty flower in the backyard, offer them a favorite drink or snack, or ask them for their help with a made-up task and walk together to another part of the house.
+For example, you could point out a pretty flower in the backyard, offer them a favorite drink or snack, or ask them for help with a made-up task and walk together to another part of the house.

 Then, redirect them to an activity that they enjoy.

-You or someone who’s helping out while you’re out may have to do this over and over again depending on how much fear and anxiety your older adult is feeling.
+You or someone who’s helping out while you’re out may have to do this over and over again, depending on how much fear and anxiety your older adult is feeling.

 4. Make a recording of yourself